 I’m the danger now.

-A line from another one of their songs sticks in my craw about “wearing tears like jewelry“.
-Great line!
+As a general notice to a stagnant and largely retro hard rock community, she’s right.
+You’ve been served, boyos.
+A line from another one of their songs that sticks in my craw is “wearing tears like jewelry“.
+Great line, but there are many of them, including the song title “Hell You Call a Dream“.
 They’ve obviously got no problem composing in a second language.
+They are, to leverage a cliche, the total package.

 I’ve always preferred live to studio recordings.
 Three of my Top 5 desert island disks are live, all from the old Fillmore East.
 Watching a band live negates the Milli Vanilli Effect.
-The Warning has the usual number of slick, over-produced music videos and they’re good if you like that sort of thing.
-But their live videos are so much better because not only does whoever does their live sound deserve a standing O of his own (I’m told it’s their father), they’re also natural stage performers.
-It’s a rare act these days that owns a stage like these ladies and I can think of none who do it better.
-Even iconic bands like Green Day can’t hold a candle to their stage energy.
+The Warning has the usual assortment of slick, over-produced music videos and they’re good if you like that sort of thing.
+But their live videos are so much better because not only does whoever does their live sound deserve a standing O of his own, they’re also natural stage performers.
+It’s a rare act these days that commands a stage like these ladies and I can think of none who do it better.
+Even iconic bands like Green Day can’t hold a candle to their infectious stage energy.

 Accordingly, this is my favorite video from The Warning: a 108-minute performance at the sold-out Pepsi Center in Mexico City this past summer.
 I can only find maybe five minutes in it that I’d consider cutting if I wanted a shorter video.